localvoid/ivi/documentation/misc/unsupported-react-features.md

 ## Key Collisions in Nested Arrays

-React won't have any collisions of keys when there are several nested arrays in the children list.
+React won't have any key collisions when there are several nested arrays in the children list.

-## Fragments (React >16)
+## Fragments

 React components can return arrays of children nodes.